 A. Officers and Terms.
 The officers shall be President, President Elect, Past President, Treasurer, and Secretary.
 Upon the conclusion of one year, the President Elect shall succeed to the office of President for one year.
 Upon the conclusion of one further year, the president shall succeed to the office of Past President for one year.
 The Treasurer and Secretary shall be elected for one year terms of office.
 In the event there is no President-Elect in office to succeed the President, the current President may be placed upon the ballot for election to that office for an additional year; in addition, any Chapter member who is eligible to hold office may be nominated for the office of President.
 Upon conclusion of that year, the President shall then succeed to the office of Past President for one year.

 B. Duties.
 The duties of the officers shall be:

 THE PRESIDENT shall, subject to the control of the board of directors, generally supervise, direct and control the business of the chapter.
 He/she shall preside over all meetings of the chapter and at all meetings of the board of directors.
 S/he shall submit in writing an annual report of the activities of the Chapter to the board of this organization.
 The president shall be an ex-officio member of all committees, but he or she shall have no right to vote when serving in an ex-officio capacity.

 THE PRESIDENT-ELECT shall manage the internal business operations of the Chapter with the advice and consent of the board of directors.
-S/he shall, in the absence of the President, perform the duties of the President.
+She or he shall, in the absence of the President, perform the duties of the President.
 The President and the President Elect shall confer and determine what duties each will perform.
 In the event that the office of President is vacated, the President Elect shall succeed to the Presidency.